rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 ### PING_RESPONSE

-_hawkBit_ will respond to the PING message with a PING_RESPONSE type message that has the same correlationId as the original PING message:
+_Bitdove_ will respond to the PING message with a PING_RESPONSE type message that has the same correlationId as the original PING message:

 Header  | Description                      | Type                           | Mandatory
 ------- | -------------------------------- | ------------------------------ | -------------------------------------------------------------